-Rucking for Fat Loss, Strength, and Sanity — No Gym Required
+RRucking for Fat Loss, Strength, and Sanity — No Gym Required

-❓What Is Rucking?
+❓ What Is Rucking?

 Rucking means walking with a loaded rucksack, ruckpack, or weighted vest.
-It’s a full-body workout that combines resistance training with cardio — and it’s incredibly effective for fat loss.

 🔥 Why Try Rucking?

-- Strengthens your legs, back, core, and grip
+- Strengthens legs, core, and back naturally

-- Improves mental toughness and focus
+- Improves posture and grip

 🎒 My Rucking Setup